dbt-labs/rapid-onboarding-exemplar/_templates/pull_request_template.md

 - [ ] I have materialized my models appropriately.
 - [ ] I have added appropriate tests and documentation to any new models.
 - [ ] I have updated the README file.
-{%- if project.warehouse == 'redshift' %}
-- [ ] I have added sort and dist keys to models materialized as tables.
-- [ ] I have validated the SQL in any late-binding views.
-{% endif %}